Workers' compensation insurance

 State laws usually require businesses to buy workers' compensation insurance when they have employees.
 But if you work as a sole proprietor or an independent contractor, you may still need this coverage.

 Workers' compensation insurance covers the cost of work-related injuries.
-It's required for all Tennessee businesses that have five or more employees.
+It's required for all Washington, D.C. businesses that have employees.